MCGHealth/mlog/readme.md

 # mlog

-Mlog is a simple log writer package for sidecar apps written in Go.
+Mlog is a simple log writer package for MCG sidecar apps written in Go.